 Does Sue conduct tele-health appointments?

 Yes.
 Sue is all set up to conduct tele-health appointments.
-In the light of COVID19 restrictions, tele-health appointments are encouraged.
+Since the COVID19 restrictions, tele-health appointments have been available.

-You receive the same high level of expert guidance and support.
-Your concerns will be resolved equally as well, if not even more-so, compared to face-to-face consultations.
+During tele-health appointments, you receive the same high level of expert guidance and support as you do in person.
+Your concerns will be resolved equally as well as during to face-to-face consultations.